Rollo the Viking

 Rollo was a Viking leader who became the first ruler of Normandy in the early 10th century.

-This assertion is supported by the 12th century English historian, William of Malmesbury.
+This assertion is supported by the 12th-century English historian, William of Malmesbury.
 Not much is really known about his early life and his family.
 It is generally accepted that he was born in 846 in More Og Romsdal County in Norway.

 Vikings led by Rollo struck a treaty (Treaty of Saint-Clair-sur-Epte) with Charles.
-According to this treaty, Vikings were handed control of lands between Seine and city of Rouen.
+According to this treaty, Vikings were handed control of lands between the Seine and the city of Rouen.
 In exchange, Rollo’s Vikings promised to stop their raids inside Frankish territory and defend it against other Norse raiders.
 Rollo and his group also converted from Norse Paganism to Christianity and married the local Christian women.
-He married a woman named Popa, who was the daughter of Count of Rennes.
+He married a woman named Popa, who was the daughter of the Count of Rennes.
 Together they had a son William who later succeeded Rollo after his death.

-Reign: According to available records, Rollo started to rule Normandy around 918 AD, after an act of Charles the Simple granted him these lands.
+According to available records, Rollo started to rule Normandy around 918 AD, after an act of Charles the Simple granted him these lands.
 In 923, Charles was overthrown after a revolt.
 He was succeeded by Robert of Neustria.
 Robert’s reign was short and he was killed by Vikings in 924.

 Through William of Normandy, Rollo is also an ancestor of the present British Royal family.

 Owing to frail health, Rollo appointed his son and heir, William I as the Duke of Normandy in 927.
 According to certain accounts, Rollo died in 932.
 He was buried in the Cathedral of Rouen where he was also baptized in 915.